terra-money/docs/docs/develop/terra-js/terra-classic.md

 # Using Terra Classic

-Terra.js can be configured to work with Terra Classic by passing a boolean `isClassic` value to the LCD.
+Terra.js can be configured to work with Terra Classic by passing the boolean `isClassic` value to the LCD.

 ## LCDClient